Q: What is hospice?

 Q: Is hospice care expensive?

-A: The costs of hospice care vary by patient circumstances.
+A: The cost of hospice care vary by patient circumstances.
 They can be covered by Medicare, Medicaid and private insurance.
 We are happy to assist you in determining the costs for your loved one’s care.
-Please call us at 203.702.7400 for personal assistance, or visit the Inpatient Costs page for general information on inpatient hospice services.
+Please call us at 203.702.7400 for personal assistance.

-Q: Are there different levels of hospice care and how does that affect payment?
+Q: Are there different levels of hospice care and how much does that affect payment?

 Q: Is hospice care only for patients with cancer?